robertsoli/SQL_Commands/Window_Functions.md

 ```

 Next up lets create a query to rank product performance by monthly sales and units sold, using the RANK function.
+We are also using the OVER() PARTITION BY function to create smaller manageable subsets of the data, in this case by month, which allows for independant calculations within each segment.

 ```sql